 By 1906 the mansion was occupied by a much less controversial family.
 On April 12, 1904 the 26-year old William Armistead Moale Burden, son of I. Townsend Burden, was married in St. Thomas’s Church.
 The prominence and wealth of his family would have made the Fifth Avenue wedding an important event; but his choice of brides made it socially momentous.
 Florence Vanderbilt Twombly was the daughter of the fabulously wealthy Hamilton McKay Twombly and the granddaughter of William H. Vanderbilt.

 “Both the bride and bridegroom were exceeding popular in the younger set in society,” said The New York Times.
 Unlike some society matches, the marriage of the athletic Burden (he was Captain of the Varsity football team at Harvard) and Florence Twombly was based on true romance.
-After Ailene Hostetter moved out of No. 5, the newlyweds moved in.
+After Ailene Hostetter moved out of 5 East 73rd Street, the newlyweds moved in.

 Tragedy struck the young couple when, on Tuesday, February 6, 1905 their new-born daughter died of pneumonia.
 Following the appropriate period of mourning, they resumed their social lives and on November 14, 1906 The New York Times reported that they had returned to the East 73rd Street mansion for the winter season.